eeshahid/depth_augmented_FacePAD/README.md

 ---

+## Note
+Please note that we have only provided unified code dataset/model classes and utilized functions for processing/training.
+We plan to test the update the curernt form of code, and provide remaining methods.
+For questions, or bugs, please open an **Issue** on this repository.

+---

 ## Key Features
 - **Depth-augmented dual branch:** RGB textures + depth structure fused (feature concatenation) before the classifier.
 - **KD for real-time use:** Distill the dual-branch teacher into a single-branch MobileNet student (RGB-only inference).